SuyeshBadge/fixin5mins/memory-bank/progress.md

   - Enhanced system prompts for better results with smaller models
   - Expanded mock content system for offline operation
   - Test scripts for API integration and content generation
+- Enhanced post scheduler with research-backed optimal times:
+  - Implemented day-specific optimal posting times configuration
+  - Added function to generate times with small random variations
+  - Updated scheduler to use optimal times for each day of the week
+  - Created comprehensive documentation in OPTIMAL_POSTING_TIMES.md
+  - Updated README.md with new scheduling features
+  - Updated state management to support the new scheduling approach

 ## In Progress
 - Research and planning for video generation with audio